Amnibro/Amni-Prism/README.md

 # Amni-Prism

-Shared knowledge atlas built on PTEX.
+Shared knowledge atlas built on PRISM-TEX (.ptex).
 Every fact gets a unique nonce — contribute knowledge, it deduplicates automatically, and the atlas grows.

 ## Install